petterdaae/daae.dev/README.md

 ## Deployment

-- Remix is automatically deployed from the main branch to daae.dev with vercel.
+- The remix app is automatically deployed from the main branch to daae.dev with Vercel.
-- Deploy sanity stuio to daae.sanity.studio with `npx sanity deploy`
+- Sanity Studio is automatically deployed to daae.sanity.studio from the main branch with GitHub Actions.